Is Bitbucket Down?

 Real-time status monitoring

 Email alerts in under 60 seconds.
-Never check manually again.
+14-day free trial β $0 today.

 Embed Bitbucket Status Badge